Wilwerwiltz

 Wilwerwiltz (/de/; Wëlwerwolz) is a village in the commune of Kiischpelt, in northern Luxembourg.
-As of 2024, the village has a population of 265.
+As of 2025, the village has a population of 282.

 Wilwerwiltz was a commune in the canton of Wiltz until 1 January 2006, when it was merged with the commune of Kautenbach to form the new commune of Kiischpelt.
 The law creating Kiischpelt was passed on 14 July 2005.

 It is served by Wilwerwiltz railway station.

+Location

+Wilwerwiltz lies in the Klerf valley and is the administrative center of the municipality of Kiischpelt.
+The train station located in the village is on the Luxembourg–Spa railway line.

 Former commune

 The former commune consisted of the villages: